 1:30 AM THE BAREFOOT CONTESSA (1954).
 Director: Joseph L. Mankiewicz.
 Cast: Humphrey Bogart.
 C-130m.

 4:00 AM THE ANGEL WORE RED (1960).
 Director: Nunnally Johnson.
 Cast: Dirk Bogarde.
 Joseph Cotten.
 B&W-99m.

 Joe Hyams quote via his Humphrey Bogart bio Bogie.

 François Truffaut quote: The Films in My Life, translated by Leonard Mayhew.

 Federico Fellini’s admiration for The Barefoot Contessa via Pictures Will Talk.

 Ava Gardner The Barefoot Contessa schedule: Turner Classic Movies website.

 Ava Gardner The Barefoot Contessa images: United Artists.

 James Mason and Ava Gardner Pandora and the Flying Dutchman image: Romulus Films / MGM.

-“Ava Gardner The Barefoot Contessa: Underrated Mix of Hollywood Glamour + Star Charisma” last updated in April 2020.
+“Ava Gardner The Barefoot Contessa: Underappreciated Mix of Hollywood Glamour + Star Charisma” last updated in July 2020.